 Research Reports of the Centre on Governance

-The Centre on Governance Research Paper Series is a platform that allows for the dissemination and publication of working papers that address governance issues and that are completed by either our professors, senior fellows, student researchers and/or affiliated staff of the Centre on Governance.
+The Centre on Governance Working Papers Series is a platform that allows for the dissemination and publication of working papers that address governance issues and that are completed by either our professors, senior fellows, student researchers and/or affiliated staff of the Centre on Governance.
 The working papers presented are works that may reflect the beginning of research, special reports and projects, conference papers, and also gives M.A. and Ph.D. students an opportunity to distribute and circulate their initial research.
-All articles are available below in PDF format, and are listed according to their date of publication; these working papers are all assigned an ISBN and are registered with Library and Archives Canada.
+All articles are available below in PDF format, and are listed according to their date of publication.

 This research is looking at collaboration between professional colleges in Quebec and is part of a reflection from a group of professional colleges in the area of health and social services who have undertaken an initiative to improve their collaborative practices.
 Interprofessional collaboration is seen as a critical approach to improving the governance and the quality of health care systems in Canada and around the world.
 This exploratory research first seeks to better situate and understand the concept of collaboration between professional colleges from a conceptual perspective.
 Then, with the help of an appreciative inquiry and individual interviews with representatives of the professional colleges, this research makes it possible to identify the main models of collaboration between professional colleges along with the success factors.